The National Response Framework Quizlet

 • Regular training and exercises: Conducting regular drills and simulations to test preparedness and response capabilities.

-• Effective communication protocols: Establishing clear communication channels to facilitate information sharing during emergencies.
+• Effective communication protocols: Establishing clear communication channels to make easier information sharing during emergencies.

 • Strong partnerships and collaboration: Building strong relationships with other agencies and organizations.